db47h/go-decnumber/README.md

 If an application needs to change its arithmetic precision on the fly, any NumberPool built on top of the affected Context's will need to be discarded and recreated along with the Context.
 This will not affect existing numbers that can still be used as valid operands in arithmetic functions.

-## Example scenario

-A concrete usage example of the fixed context precision and free-list management could be a calculator application where we have:

-- a global NumberPool managing a free-list of Number's and only reference to a global pool.
-- a global stack of numbers (implemented as a slice)

-For all arithmetic computations, temporary numbers, etc., we use the idiomatic `number := pool.Get()` followed by a deferred call to `pool.Put(number)`.
-To compute the addition of the top two numbers on the stack, we do the following:

-	X, Y = := globalStack.Pop2()          // pop top 2 numbers off the stack
-	result := globalPool.Get()            // Get a new Number
-	result.Add(X, Y, globalPool.Context)  // and set it to X+Y
-	globalPool.Put(X)                     // Put X and Y back in the pool globalPool.Put(Y)
-	globalStack.Push(result)              // push the result on top of the stack

-When the user requests a change in precision, we create a new Context setup for the requested precision and replace the global NumberPool with a new one referencing this new Context.
-Numbers present on the stack are kept as-is since they are still valid Numbers when used as operands in arithmetic functions.
-New operations will be performed using the new Context's precision since we make sure that every operation is done with a freshly created Number for its result.

 ## Threading, goroutines